lfcdenver/lfcdenver.github.io/_posts/2016-03-05-matchday-liverpool-v-crystal-palace.md

 tags:
   - matchday
 date: "2016-03-05 14:02 -0700"
-published: false
+published: true
 title: "Matchday: Liverpool v Crystal Palace"
 ---

 Tomorrow morning, 6:30 am, it's Liverpool v this damn lot.
-The Abbey will be open for breakfast. see you there!
+The Abbey will be open for breakfast.
+See you there!